Growing Brave Kids

 What is bravery?

-It is hard to separate ‘bravery’ from determination, persistence, perseverance and self-belief.
+It is hard to separate ‘bravery’ from determination, persistence, perseverance, and self-belief.
 Bravery is tied into all these things.
 It is about taking risks; taking on challenges; feeling the fear and doing it anyway.
 Bravery is not the absence of fear.
 Sometimes when we talk to our kids we say, “Be brave” and “Face your fears”.
 This implies that fear is something to be ashamed of.
 It isn’t.
 Fear is okay and to be expected, but it also needs to be overcome.
 That won’t just happen by magic.
-It comes with modelling, teaching and explaining.
-(J Carmignani)
+It comes with modelling, teaching, and explaining.

 Finding the Edge